octaviotron/zimbra/README.md

 SELINUX=permissive
 ```

-Now run the installer (with -s option):
+Now run the installer (with -s option) and ONLY select zimbra-proxy option:

 ```
 ./install.sh -s